What is GivingTime?

 What happens if something goes wrong during the coaching?

-Coaches are provided with a working handbook, and must report all incident’s of concern to GivingTime.
+Coaches are provided with a working handbook and must report all incidents or concerns to GivingTime.